General Tips for Successful Remote Conferencing

 - If possible, use a wired (ethernet) connection rather than wireless.
 Wireless connections are more prone to variability and interference from other wireless devices or nearby neighbors with wireless networks.
 Wireless networks in hotels and public spaces are notoriously unreliable.
 If your home wireless network is set up with fairly new equipment, it will probably be fine—just be aware.

-- Use a good quality microphone and headphones.
+2. Use a good quality microphone and headphones.
 A good microphone helps assure that others can hear you clearly, and a headset or earbuds will prevent feedback and echoes sometimes caused by the use of speakers.
 If you’re in a call and can hear an echo of yourself, it’s probably the result of the person on the other end’s microphone picking up the sound coming from their external speakers.
 Some platforms like Zoom provide a telephone number to call as an audio option.
 This may prove to be the best alternative if a headset is not available.
-Note, long distance charges may be applied.
+Note that long-distance charges may be applied.

 AV Services Main Phone: (919) 966-6536